MagicMirrorOrg/MagicMirror-Documentation/getting-started/upgrade-guide.md

 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
 After that, `git pull` should be possible.

+Your upgrade may fail if you do not have the version of `node` required by the latest release of MagicMirror².
+If you need to upgrade `node`, you can run the following command:

+`sudo n stable`

 If you want to try the community maintained automated update then, please see [alternative installation methods](installation.md#alternative-installation-methods)